-ON1 Resize 2021 comes with a set of paper (type and size) presets for use within Resize, and you can import, export and manage presets via the Extras manager in either the Browse or Resize modules.
+You can import, export and manage presets and watermark files via the Extras Manager in either the Browse or Resize modules.

-To import extras, choose Manage Extras from the File menu in Browse or Resize, then click on the Import button in the footer of the left column.
+To import extras, choose Manage Extras from the File menu, then click on the Import button in the footer of the left column.
 A dialog box will appear where you can select the files to import.
 If you want to import an entire folder, open the folder, select the first file, then shift-click on the last file.
 Click Import when your selection is complete.
-Then, select a category for your extras to live in.
-This is where you will be able to find it inside Resize.
+Then, select a category for your extras to live, which is where you will be able to find it inside Resize.
 You can select from an existing category or create a new one.